 Black Currents holds just four songs but each one is perfectly balanced and her voice is almost heartbreakingly lovely.
 It’s one of those records you put on, lie back, completely lose yourself in and don’t want to end.

-Here are two of the tracks and a link to buy the EP is below…
+Here is one of the tracks and a link to buy the EP is below…

 Buy it from Rough Trade: here